sean-a-kuhn/java_challenge_1/README.md

 in as an argument as well as the node.

 TO TEST: create a graph within the main method, and pass in a node from the graph into the walkGraph(____) method call.

+OUTPUT: a list of names of GNodes contained in graph, organized as 10 names per line.